Rabbi David Weis retires after 33 years at Beth Israel in Northfield

 NORTHFIELD — Rabbi David Weis celebrated his final Shabbat as the head of the Beth Israel Synagogue congregation Friday.

-He is retiring effective the end of the month after more than three decades shepherding the largest synagogue in the area.
+After more than three decades shepherding the largest synagogue in the area, he is retiring effective the end of the month.

-Originally from Los Angeles, Weis graduated from UCLA then went on to earn his masters degree from the Hebrew Union College-Jewish Institute of Religion, California School, where he received his Doctor of Divinity on the 25th anniversary of his ordination.
+Originally from Los Angeles, Weis graduated from UCLA then went on to earn his master’s degree from the Hebrew Union College-Jewish Institute of Religion, California School, where he received his doctor of divinity degree on the 25th anniversary of his ordination.

 He accepted a position in Cleveland and was the rabbi of a congregation for five years, which Weis said is about the average stay for a rabbi.